 6. The efficiency and impact of employee training have to be measurable

 It is very important that at the end of your employee training program, there will be a method to measure whether the program is effective or if it needs to be improved.

 This process can be achieved using different means of testing.
 You can conduct an examination at the end of the training to check whether the trainees were able to absorb the information.

 If you conducted the training in order to increase business productivity, you can measure results before the training and at least one month after the training to see the difference.

 If the training is connected to client or customer experience, you can also ask for feedback a few weeks after the training to see whether it was successful in improving your service.
 You can use the metrics that you’ve gathered to adjust and improve your future training sessions.

 Implementing employee training programs requires a commitment not only to improve employees but also to enhance the complete brand and customer experience.

-Following these techniques can help companies create effective training strategies that can set them up for success.
+Following these techniques can help companies create effective employee training strategies that can set them up for success: